 Since plastic loofahs are breeding grounds for germs and bacteria, it is typically recommended that you throw out your loofah after 3-5 weeks of use.

-Plastic loofahs are unable to be recycled, so they end up in landfills where they take hundreds if not thousands of years to degrade.
+Plastic loofahs cannot be recycled, so they end up in landfills where they take hundreds if not thousands of years to degrade.

 The top 7 Eco-Friendly Loofahs on the Market